DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 parameters definitions need to be looked up in the list of parameters.

-We can now move on and complete the implementation of our model by adding the assignment rule for the drug concentration, which related the drug concentration to the drug amount, :math:`c = \frac{a}{v}`.
-Fortunately, at this point you have already learned almost all the necessary SBML syntax to this.
+We can now move on and complete the implementation of our model by adding the assignment rule for the drug concentration, which relates the drug concentration to the drug amount, :math:`c = \frac{a}{v}`.
+Fortunately, at this point you have already learned almost all the necessary SBML syntax to do this.
 The only difference is that assignment rules are indicated with ``assignmentRule`` tags instead of the rate rule tag